 An ongoing responsibility of the Planning Commission is to review various types of development proposals within the city.
 A major responsibility of the planning director is to provide recommendations to the commission regarding those proposals.
-The city’s chief zoning official is charged with administering the zoning ordinance on a day-to-day basis, with the assistance of Neighborhood and Economic Operations staff.
+The city’s chief zoning official is charged with administering the zoning ordinance on a day-to-day basis, with the assistance of Community Development Department staff.
 The deputy city attorney is available to consult on the legal ramifications of the decisions made by the commission.
 Other municipal officials are also consulted as needed.

 The Planning Commission is comprised of nine members.
 The mayor, the city manager, and a council person are automatically members of the Planning Commission.
 The other six members are appointed from among the residents of the city.
-The council person and citizen members of the commission are appointed by the mayor with the consent of the City Council.
+The council person and citizen members of the commission are appointed by the Mayor with City Council approval.

 Meetings and Agendas